Change These 5 Facebook Settings to Protect Your Privacy

-So, today we are going to tell you about some Facebook settings you should change right now to make sure that the company does not violate your privacy.
 First things first, there are a couple of things you should check regularly.
-This includes, the apps and services have access to your Facebook data and limiting the way Facebook shares your data with websites and apps.
+This includes the apps and services that have access to your Facebook data and limiting the way Facebook shares your data with websites and apps.

 SEE ALSO: How to Protect Your Privacy Online while using Google Chrome?